tulibraries/tul_cob/README.md

 `bundle exec rake server`

-It will start up solr_wrapper, ingest a few hundred sample records, and start the rails server.
+It will start up solr_wrapper and start the rails server.

+You can also have it ingest a few thousand sample records by setting the `DO_INGEST` environment variable to any value.
+For example:

+`DO_INGEST="true" bundle exec rake server`

 ### Preparing Alma Data